 Device configuration parameters can be grouped together in an assembly instance.
 By default this Instance is 5.
 Support for the Configuration instance is provided by the functions Get_Configuration_Instance and Set_Configuration_Instance of the EtherNet/IP host object.
-If this instance is used to pass configuration data, this assembly should be listed in the Assembly object as a Static Configuration, and should be listed in the connection Manager.
+If this instance is used to pass configuration data, this assembly should be listed in the Assembly object as a Static Configuration, and should be listed in the connection paths in the Connection Manager.